zaoace/dqxclarity/README.md

 ## How to contribute

 Thanks for considering to contribute.
-If you choose to, there are several menu items and descriptions, spells and skills that still need to be translated.
+If you choose to, there are several menu items, menu descriptions, spells and skills that still need to be translated.
 Additionally, if you can read Japanese, accurate translations are better.
 No "coding" is required -- just need to be able to understand how the json format works.

 With the way this script works, exact translations sometimes won't work -- and here's why: